writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 One change we're considering is doing scheduled Q&A blocks with 2 speakers, so attendees don't feel rushed going from the main stage to the Q&A after every talk.

+Now that we have made this decision, we are moving on to the other tasks of launching the conference.
+We expect the full conference website, ticket sales in the next couple weeks.
+The `sponsorship prospectus <https://www.writethedocs.org/conf/portland/2022/sponsors/prospectus/>`_ is now available as well.

 Reasons for going virtual
 -------------------------

-I'd like to focus on the four major areas that formed the basis of our decision:
+There are four major areas that formed the basis of our decision:

-* Physical Health
+* Physical health
 * Event success
-* Mental Health
+* Mental health
-* Organizational Health
+* Organizational sustainability

 The biggest worry that we have when organizing the conference is a COVID outbreak.
 We were already planning a number of mitigations,